-At King’s Worcester we understand that success and confidence are derived from happiness, from feeling valued as an individual, and from being allowed to grow and make mistakes in a safe and supportive environment.
-The happiness and well-being of our pupils is at the heart of pastoral care at King’s Worcester.
+At King’s Worcester we understand that happiness derives from feeling valued as an individual, and from being allowed to grow and make mistakes in a safe and supportive environment.
+The well-being of our pupils is at the heart of pastoral care at King’s Worcester.
+We have compassionate school community where each pupil is given a voice, a place, and a purpose.

-Our vision for pastoral care is simple: we aim to create a happy and compassionate school where each pupil is given a voice, a place, and a purpose.
-Our pastoral care is always evolving to ensure that it always provides a nurturing approach, fully integrated and interwoven into the fabric of teaching and learning and into the school’s vision, mission and values.
+Our vision for pastoral care is simple and aligns with the King’s Foundation vision: for our pupils to be curious, caring and confident.
+Our pastoral care is always evolving to ensure that it always provides a nurturing approach, fully integrated and interwoven into the fabric of teaching and learning in the school.

 Our extensive pastoral offering ensures that pupils are supported at every step of their life at King’s:

-King's Pastoral Care
+Pastoral Care Structure

-At the heart of our pastoral system lies a unique structure of entry into the Lower Years in Years 7 or 8, followed by a well-planned transition into life in one of our nine Houses from Year 9 (which we call Lower Remove) as pupils head into the Middle Years, until the end of their King’s career at school in the Sixth Form.
+At the heart of our pastoral system lies a unique structure of entry into the Lower Years in Years 7 or 8, followed by a well-planned transition into life in one of our eight Houses from Year 9 (which we call Lower Remove) as pupils head into the Middle Years, until the end of their King’s career at school in the Sixth Form.

 The Lower Years

 Entering the Lower Years is an exciting start to life in the Senior School and one that offers our pupils the opportunity to follow their passions, to develop their interests, and to begin their journey through adolescence in a caring setting.
-The Lower Years are a vibrant and dynamic part of life at King’s that offer wide-reaching new experiences and a platform for personal development.
+The Lower Years are led and organised by the Head and Assistant Head of Lower Years, Mr Richard Chapman and Mrs Rachael Worth.

-Form Tutors meet with pupils daily and are the first port of call for pragmatic, pastoral, and academic matters.
-Form Tutors develop excellent relationships with their Forms and encourage pupils to make the most of their time at King’s, ensuring that all members of their Form are happy and enjoying their time at school.
-The Form grouping is the focal point for our Years 7 and 8 pupils as the majority of curriculum lessons are taught in these groups.
+Pastoral care in the first two years is focused on the Form group, and the Tutor is a vital component in ensuring that pupils are happy, well-adjusted, and lead balanced and committed lives within school.
+Tutors meet with pupils daily and are the first port of call for pragmatic, pastoral, and academic matters.
+Tutors develop excellent relationships with their Forms and encourage pupils to make the most of their time at King’s.
+The Form group is the focal point for our Years 7 and 8 pupils as the majority of curriculum lessons are taught in these groups.

 Our House System